Anne Hathaway

 Her third movie in 2008 was a partly mystical drama thriller "Passengers," which was not particularly successful, despite some merits.

 Following that, she co-starred with Kate Hudson in the romantic comedy "Bride Wars" (2009).
-Critics weren't overly enthusiastic due to its straightforward plot about two best friends who inadvertently schedule their weddings on the same day, resulting in an all-out war for guests and wedding amenities.
-However, the audience seemed to enjoy its lighthearted nature and inevitable happy ending.
+Critics weren't impressed by the predictable plot about two best friends who accidentally book their weddings on the same day, sparking an all-out war over guests and wedding venues.
+But audiences loved its lighthearted tone and feel-good ending.

 'Bride Wars': Anne Hathaway and Kate Hudson